anze3db/blog/_posts/2024-02-06-django-sqlite-benchmark.md

 I have written about [WAL mode before](/sqlite-wal).
 By default, SQLite uses rollback journal mode, meaning any write to the database will block ALL reads.
 This is fine for single-thread apps, but for web applications, it can severely limit the concurrency of your requests.

-This is where WAL mode comes in.
-With WAL, reads are no longer blocked by writes and can be executed concurrently.
-We can enable WAL mode with the following PRAGMA command:
+This is where `WAL` mode comes in.
+With `WAL`, reads are no longer blocked by writes and can be executed concurrently.
+We can enable `WAL` mode with the following PRAGMA command:

 ```bash
 sqlite3 db.sqlite3 'PRAGMA journal_mode=WAL;'
 ```

-(There is currently no way to enable WAL mode in Django's settings file, but there is [a PR](https://github.com/django/django/pull/14824) and [Ticket#24018](https://code.djangoproject.com/ticket/24018) open to add this feature.)
+(There is currently no way to enable `WAL` mode in Django's settings file, but there is [a PR](https://github.com/django/django/pull/14824) and [Ticket#24018](https://code.djangoproject.com/ticket/24018) open to add this feature.)

 ## Results